 Taking a foreign language class can be a huge differentiator on your resume.
 Not all colleges require students to take one, so by enrolling in a class to learn a new language, you get to show that you’re motivated, and you learn something valuable.

 A lot of companies are multi-national, and being able to speak a foreign language helps your resume stand out, while also opening you up to international travel opportunities.

 11. Semesters abroad

 Perhaps you’d rather learn another language outside of the classroom.
 If so, then a semester traveling abroad helps you do that while also allowing you to add another impressive bullet point to your resume.

-Traveling abroad shows that you’re mature and can handle new experiences, both important qualities that hiring managers look for in recent college grads.
+Traveling abroad shows that you’re mature and can handle new experiences.
+Both are important qualities that hiring managers look for in recent college grads.

 Adding the right extracurricular activities can make your resume stand out with no experience and help you land your dream job.

 So many people go after a four-year degree these days that it’s no longer enough to have that piece of paper.
 Employers want to see what unique skills you have to offer.

 Stay ahead of the crowd of people with no experience by seizing opportunities to develop your skills.
-When those job applications role around, the choice will be obvious.
+When those job applications roll around, the choice will be obvious.
 The best way to show employers your potential is to make your extracurricular activities resume stand out.